arielsalminen/Remote-Preview/README.md

 ## Basic usage

-1. Run on your localhost + Make sure all the devices are using the same wireless network.
+1. Run on your localhost + Make sure all test devices are using the same wireless network (alternatively you can run this on any server, when it won't matter which network your devices are using).
-2. Use your computer's IP to open remoteLoader on the test devices.
-You might also want to add this as a shortcut to your device's home screen for easy access in future.
+2. Open remoteLoader on a test device.
+You might want to bookmark this to your device's home screen for fast & easy access in the future.
-3. Next, open the file called `url` on the computer which is running the server and enter new URL + Hit `Cmd+S` (Save the file…).
+3. Next, open the file called `url` from the server which is running RemoteLoader, enter new URL, and Hit Cmd+S.
-4. All your devices should now start automatically loading the new URL.
+4. All test devices should now start automatically loading the new URL.

 ## Browser support